-- Spices: I’m using ground mixed spice in this recipe as it’s a fabulous blend of cinnamon, ginger, cloves, coriander, and nutmeg.
+- Spices: I’m using ground mixed spice in this recipe as it’s a fabulous blend of cinnamon, allspice, coriander, cloves, mace, nutmeg, and ginger.
 Don’t be put off by the coriander.
 The mix just works!
 You could also use a pumpkin spice mix.

 - Healthy Fats: Mincemeat is traditionally made with suet, the hard fat from cows and other animals.
 While suet is considered a natural fat and gives mincemeat its characteristic rich flavor, it can be challenging to find.
 However, I am opting to use coconut oil.
 An alternative natural fat that makes this recipe suitable for vegetarians and vegans.

 - Flavorings: I’m using two flavor boosters in this recipe—vanilla extract and Amaretto.
 Traditionally, mincemeat contains brandy.
 But I’m not a fan.
 It can overpower the mincemeat.
 Amaretto, however, is an almond liqueur that works alongside the ingredients perfectly.
 That said, alcohol is optional and can be replaced with water or natural fruit juice in a pinch.

 This Amaretto Mincemeat Recipe is incredibly easy to make.
 Here’s how in three illustrated steps:

 Place all the ingredients into a medium saucepan.

 Bring to a boil and then simmer over low heat for 20 minutes, stirring now and then until the fruit absorbs most of the liquid.